dgoekmen/dgoekmen.github.io/_includes/05-emphasis.md

 * learnt calculus

-* earned a table tennis medal with the high school team
+* earned a table tennis medal with our high school team

 * decided to stop wasting my time not inspecting Nature more mindfully,